Ascertain

 - Type-safe - Full TypeScript support with type inference

-- Flexible schemas - AND, OR, optional, tuple, discriminated operators
+- Flexible schemas - AND, OR, optional, tuple, discriminated, and custom check operators

 - Object validation - Validate keys/values with